jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/01_data_acquisition/README.md

 fastq-dump --stdout --split-spot ${accession} 2>${accession}.log | reformat.sh in=stdin.fastq int=t verifypaired=t out1="${sample_ID}_R1.fastq.gz" out2="${sample_ID}_R2.fastq.gz" 2>>${accession}.log
 done

 # WARNING!
-This might not work if the R1 and R2 reads are different lengths... but I know that my data is okay.
+This might not work if the R1 and R2 reads are different lengths, for other datasets.
+The dataset used in this paper should be okay.
 ```

-Done!
-Next step is assembly and binning.
+After running Parts A and B, you will be ready to run the assembly and binning pipeline.
+Otherwise, if you want direct access to the genome bins, see below.

+## Part C: *Chlorobia* genome bins on NCBI

+UNFINISHED

+## Part D: Uncurated genome bins from the sequencing project
+A number of additional genome bins were generated for this project that have not been manually curated.
+You'll see some stats on these in Figure 3 of the manuscript, for example.
+Although we did not deposit these on NCBI (we plan a future paper that will properly analyze and deposit the bins), they can be downloaded from a Zenodo repo.

+UNFINISHED